 Below and above are two cocktail dresses by Oscar de la Renta.
 My photos do not do them justice.
 These are the sorts of garments one expects to see on a mannequin in a museum.
 Instead, they’re for sale.
 If only I was a size 4!

 Here’s a closeup of the details on the dress.

 I can’t say that any of these clothes are CHEAP.
-These are not Goodwill prices, but they are much, much reduced from the original cost.
+These are not Goodwill prices, but they are much, much reduced from the original cost which works really well with my finances.
 Speaking of price tags, some of these clothes still have the original tags on them.
 One of the dresses I purchased had never been worn.

 Chanel for Half the Price

 This Chanel cardigan was covered with tiny, printed, sequins.
 It’s details like these that make me almost feverish.
 I think it’s the reason I fell in love with fashion in the first place.
 Clothing like this is wearable art.

 If I ever have a hankering for a real designer logo purse, this is the place to go.
 Below, Chanel purses lie in a pile, waiting to be found and loved.

 For the truly obsessed, a Chanel umbrella waits in the window.

 I found this chain link print rather beautiful.

 I love the thrill of the hunt that comes with purchasing garments second hand.
 Finding something great, in my size, that I can afford, that looks amazing, is really something special.
 One day I will find a Chanel suit that fits me.
 It’s a total fantasy, but I hope if I look long and hard enough the perfect one will come my way.
 I could never afford one new, but resale stores like this one might make the fantasy a reality.
 This peach tweed suit was a little too tight, and at $2,000 I really can’t afford it even used, but I can dream!